wp-plugins/easy-testimonials/readme.txt

 * Displaying Testimonials using Schema.org compliant markup
 * Custom Options Allow You to Link Your Testimonials to a Custom Page, Such As a Product Page
 * Testimonial Categories Allow You To Organize Testimonials in Many Ways!
-* Front-End Testimonial Submission Form Allows Customers to Submit Testimonials on your Website!
+* Collect Testimonials: Front-End Testimonial Submission Form Allows Customers to Submit Testimonials on your Website!
 * Its easy to use interface allows you to manage, edit, create, and delete Testimonials with no new knowledge

 Easy Testimonials includes options to set the URL of the View More Link, whether or not to display the Testimonial Image, and more!
 You can set the URL of the Testimonials read more links for many purposes - such as directing visitors to the product info page that the testimonial is about.
 Showing an Image next to a Testimonial is a great tool!